princeOfBengal/momotaro/docs/database.md

 - **`upgradeToMultiLibrary`** — Recreates the `manga` table to add `library_id` and change the unique constraint from `folder_name` to `path`.
 Runs once, detected by checking `pragma_table_info`.
 - **`backfillDoujinshiCover`** — Pre-`doujinshi_cover` installations saved Doujinshi.info covers as `<mangaId>_cover.webp` because doujinshi was the one source without a dedicated column.
 The new cover-priority resolver only looks at `*_cover` columns, so any doujinshi-displayed manga whose linkage exists but `doujinshi_cover IS NULL` gets the legacy filename written into the column on next startup.
 The actual file isn't touched.
 Logged as `[DB] Backfilled doujinshi_cover for N legacy doujinshi-displayed manga.` when it fires; no-op on subsequent boots.
+- **`createMangaSourceUrlsTable` / `createMangaSchedulesTable` / `createDownloadJobsTable`** — Idempotent `CREATE TABLE IF NOT EXISTS` calls for the Third Party Sourcing tables described above.
+Safe to run on every boot; no migration required for legacy installs because the tables are simply created empty.